model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 ---
 layout: post
-title:  "Run and debug Rust verification harnesses natively on VS Code"
+title:  "Run and debug Rust verification harnesses from VS Code"
 ---

 Kani is a verification tool that can help you systematically test properties about your Rust code.